0xcert/framework/docs/api/ethereum.md

 ### off(event, handler)

 A `synchronous` class instance `function` which attaches a new event handler.
-The event is automatically removed once the first `event` is emmitted.
+The event is automatically removed once the first `event` is emitted.

 **Arguments:**